wooorm/parse-latin/Readme.md

  */
 ```

-Tokenize a given sentence into words, white space, and punctionation.
+Tokenise a given sentence into words, white space, and punctuation.

 - `source` (`null`, `undefined`, or `String`): The latin sentence to parse.